RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step00_set_up_GCP/README.md

 You will see an interface similar to this (though it might change from time to time).
 Click on the "Go to console" button and let it take you to the GCP console.
 ![GCP_homepage](/Step00_set_up_GCP/Images/GCP_homepage.PNG)

+If you are a new user, this will bring you to a page where Google asks you to log in. **For students in BMEN4460, please remmeber to log out of all non-Columbia google accounts before logging in with you Columbia account.
+Otherwise it will be very likely for you to set up a personal non-Columbia GCP account by mistake.** The log in process is quite straightforward, and please mind to not check the "auto-payment" (or something like that) option.
+You should receive a $300 computational resources for free as a new user, plus the $50 additional coupon provided by Dr. Andrew Laine if you are in BMEN4460.

 </details>

 <details>